ADVERTISEMENT

 Dave Robinson and Jake Riviera were well-known London music business characters.
 Robinson had briefly worked for Jimi Hendrix in the late 1960s and had also managed the now legendary pub rock combo Brinsley Schwarz.
 By 1976 he was running a studio above London’s Hope & Anchor pub ad was looking to get some of his recordings released without having to deal with the corpulent major labels.
 Jake had managed pub/country band Chilli Willi & The Red Hot Peppers and tour managed the excellent Dr. Feelgood.
 In fact the label was started with a loan of £400 from Lee Brilleaux, the singer of Dr. Feelgood, although according to Robinson, the cheque never needed to be cashed, because they were able to start selling singles from their first release.

 Stiff found quick success with “So It Goes” by Nick Lowe, (with the catalogue number BUY 1), which also lent its name to Granada TV’s rock show, hosted by Tony Wilson, later to co-found Factory.
-You see, these guys didn’t miss a trick!
 Around the same time, Stiff also released what is generally accepted as the UK’s first punk single, “New Rose” by The Damned.

 The Be Stiff tour featured a revue of Stiff artists and travelled around where possible by train – in reality a modern version of the Motown or Stax revues which toured the US, promoting their label’s rosters, with a common work and musical ethic.